-Spread contact cement on with the applicator or a disposable natural-bristle brush, covering all edges.
+Spread contact cement on with the applicator or a disposable natural-bristle brush for a laminate countertop adhesive, covering all edges.

 Keep the two sides separate until the glue is dry but still a little tacky—usually in about 20 minutes.

 Align and then push the laminate edge back against the particleboard, applying pressure with a smooth block of wood for a good bond.